Danie10/warp-cli-gui/README.md

 ![Screenshot_20211229_164126](https://user-images.githubusercontent.com/1153726/147673769-e71ec9e9-8901-4021-bcb4-5ea5784e4ef1.jpg)

+## Description
-<p>Description: Python program that will interact with Linux CLI to check status, and change basic settings, for Cloudflare WARP CLI</p>
+Python program that will interact with Linux CLI to check status, and change basic settings, for Cloudflare WARP CLI</p>

-<p>Prequisites:
+## Requirements and Execution
 - Linux OS (tested on Manjaro Linux)
 - Python 3 with pillow library
 - warp-svc running as daemon
 - warp-cli for Linux installed (instructions at https://developers.cloudflare.com/warp-client/get-started/linux)</p>
+- copy source files into single folder, and execute with 'python warp-cli-gui.py'

-License: GPL-3.0
+## License: GPL-3.0
     Copyright (C) 2022  Danie van der Merwe e-mail:gadgeteerza10@gmail.com

     This program is free software: you can redistribute it and/or modify